10adnan75/DSA/README.md

 # Data Structures and Algorithms

-### I refer to this repo when I am stuck somewhere or forget something ✔
+### I refer to this repository when I am stuck somewhere or forget something ✔